We are seeking views, particularly from the telecommunications industry, and businesses and agencies that communicate with consumers via SMS/MMS.

 Consultation – SMS sender ID register operation and standard

-We will use feedback to our consultation to progress the register and register rules.
-The register will begin by 15 December 2025.
+The ACMA will use information obtained through consultation to progress the register and register rules.
+Once the rules for the register are in effect, the register will commence by 15 December 2025.